 Common conversations in favor of building include:

-It usually starts small, with a few workflows, some forms, a shared dashboard, a portal stitched together with internal tools.
+Most internal onboarding or customer hub projects begin as a side initiative.
+It usually starts small with a few workflows, some forms, a shared dashboard, and a portal stitched together with internal tools.

 But very quickly, teams run into questions like:

 At that point, the internal build stops being a project and becomes a product.
+Without product management, UX investment, and roadmap ownership, progress slows.

 This is where most build vs. buy discussions break down.
+Internal builds are rarely scoped, honestly, upfront.

 What typically happens:

-By contrast, a purpose-built onboarding platform can be branded, configured, integrated with all your systems in as little as 30 days.
+Even well-run internal initiatives typically take 12–24 months to mature.
+By contrast, a purpose-built onboarding platform can be branded, configured, and integrated with all your systems in as little as 30 days.
+That delta matters more than most teams expect.

-Internal builds often look "free" because there's no line item for software.
+Internal builds often look “free” because there’s no line item for software, but the costs still exist.

 A realistic cost comparison should include:

-Even a modest internal build commonly requires 500–1,000+ engineering hours in year one alone — before accounting for ongoing maintenance, iteration, and the cross-functional time from Product, Design, and CS.
+Even a modest internal build can consume hundreds of hours across teams, and once it’s live, it never stops costing money.
+Even a modest internal build commonly requires 500 - 1,000+ engineering hours in year one alone, before accounting for ongoing maintenance, iteration, and the cross-functional time from Product, Design, and CS.

-The most overlooked cost isn't dollars.
+The most overlooked cost isn’t dollars.
+It’s momentum.

 While an internal solution is being built:

+These are not theoretical risks.
+They directly impact retention, expansion, and customer confidence.
 Customers who experience slow or disjointed onboarding are significantly more likely to churn before ever reaching their first value milestone.
 Every month your team spends building instead of delivering is a month your customers feel the gap.

 By the time the internal build is “good enough,” the business has often outgrown the original requirements.